+A. Terminology

-- A. Terminology - Deferment of assignment means that the candidate wishes to delay assignment into full-time public ministry for a period of time, typically one or two years.
-After the deferring candidate notifies the MLC Director of Field Experiences of his/her intention to return for assignment, the candidate is presented to the Assignment Committee. - 2.
+- Deferment of assignment means that the candidate wishes to delay assignment into full-time public ministry for a period of time, typically one or two years.
+After the deferring candidate notifies the MLC director of field experiences of their intention to return for assignment, the candidate is presented to the Assignment Committee. - 2.
 Declining assignment means that the candidate does not wish to be assigned into full-time public ministry.
 The candidate is removed for assignment consideration.
-If in the future the individual wishes to teach in a WELS school, the candidate must contact his/her district president.
+If, in the future, the individual wishes to teach in a WELS school, the candidate must contact their district president.